Offset Tracker Mortgages Explained

 What are the benefits?

-These days having lots of money in the bank and benefiting from the interest that’s generated by it is largely a thing of the past, however this product is a way of ensuring your savings work that bit harder for you, rather than just sitting in an account not doing a great deal.
+These days, having lots of money in the bank and benefiting from the interest that’s generated by it is largely a thing of the past.
+However, this product is a way of ensuring your savings work that bit harder for you rather than just sitting in an account not doing a great deal.

-Of course, how much you have in savings will be the real decider in how well this type of mortgage might work for you.
+Of course, how much you have in savings will be the real decider of how well this type of mortgage might work for you.
 If you have an equal amount of savings to mortgage still to pay, you might fully offset paying any interest at all (subject to individual lenders’ policies).

 Which lenders offer them?

-Barclays have been known to offer offset tracker currently on either a two or five-year deal.
-NatWest and Accord are still open to offset mortgages too.
+Barclays has been known to offer offset trackers currently on either a two or five-year deal.
+NatWest and Accord are still open to offset mortgages, too.

 It’s worth bearing in mind that each option comes with a fair amount of small print and should be studied carefully to make sure there are no hidden terms, which is something your broker can do for you.